Eden-Sobol/js-frontend/README.md

 ALSO IMPORTANT!

 To acually use the commands on YOUR website you need to put them in a setTimout.
 To do that, do setTimeout(function() {code here}, 1)

+I know example.html IS an html file, but the only html code is a < script > tag that runs JavaScript, in fact, I didn't even include a < body > tag.